 From Unit Plan: Biographies: Beyond Book Reports

-Because I have numerous biographies in my personal collection I have not listed those titles in the books I am using this month.
-Use titles you already own, plan to purchase or have borrowed from your school and public library.
-When choosing titles, remember to include books that will meet varying interests — athletics, business, literature, the arts, public service, science, and exploration.
+Because I have numerous biographies in my personal collection, I have not listed those titles here.
+Use titles you already own, plan to purchase, or borrow from your school and public library.
+When choosing titles, remember to include books that will meet varying interests, such as athletics, business, literature, the arts, public service, science, and exploration.
 The more variety you can offer, the more students you will be able to hook on this very valuable type of non-fiction.

-I love the resources listed below because they have given me so many ideas on how to actively engage students as they read different genres throughout the year.
+I love the professional resources listed below because they have given me so many ideas for actively engaging students as they read different genres throughout the year.

 Liven up any reading program with this teacher resource book of ten meaningful, creative, book report projects.